-A transcript for your program will be sent from the UVA to UW-Eau Claire.
-Fall transcripts usually arrive by mid-January; spring transcripts generally arrive in September.
+A transcript for your program will be sent from UVA to UW-Eau Claire.
+Transcripts usually arrive four-six weeks after the end of the term.
 Because this is later than the UW-Eau Claire semester, your MyBlugold CampS account will initially indicate "NR" (not reported) for all courses.
 This will be changed once the grades arrive.
 If you are a senior studying abroad for your last semester, be sure to read the information about transcripts and graduation in your Study Abroad Handbook.